model-checking/kani/rmc-docs/src/tutorial-kinds-of-failure.md

 VERIFICATION FAILED
 ```

-Notice there were a *lot* of verification conditions being checked: 468!
+Notice there were a *lot* of verification conditions being checked: in the above output, 468!
+(It may change for you.)
 This is a result of using the standard library `Vec` implementation, which means our harness actually used quite a bit of code, short as it looks.
+RMC is inserting a lot more checks than appear as asserts in our code, so the output can be large.
 Let's narrow that output down a bit:

 ```